Research

 Sokolova A. Marginal Propensity to Consume in Recessions: a Meta-analysis.

 Abstract: This paper considers 1244 estimates of marginal propensities to consume (MPC) out of stimulus checks and other small transitory or predictable payments.
 I use meta-regressions to uncover the sources of systematic variation in estimates.
 An increase in unemployment by one percentage point is associated with MPC that is higher by 4-5 percentage points.
 MPC estimates decrease with the size of the payments.
 MPCs are lower for households holding ample liquidity.
 MPCs out of stimulus checks are higher than those out of some recurring payments.
-These results highlight the importance of considering state-dependent multipliers, liquidity constraints, near rationality, and mental accounting.
+These results highlight the importance of considering state-dependent multipliers, two-asset models, liquidity constraints, near rationality, and mental accounting.

 Huynh, D., Sokolova, A., Tosun, M.S.
-(2022) Tax Elasticity of Border Sales: A Meta-Analysis, IZA Discussion Paper No. 15525, available here
+(2022) Tax Elasticity of Border Sales: A Meta-Analysis, IZA Discussion Paper No. 15525 available here

 Work in progress